 If you take out a student loan, you have certain rights.
 Some of those rights are listed below:

-- If you take out a Stafford Loan, you have the right to a grace period before your repayment period begins.
+If you take out a Federal Direct Student Loan, you have the right to a grace period before your repayment period begins.
 The grace period begins when you leave school or drop below half-time status.
-The exact length of your grace period will be shown on the promissory note provided to you by your lender.
+The exact length of your grace period will be shown on the promissory note provided to you by your lender, typically six (6) months.

 Before the first loan may be disbursed, you must receive the following information in an entrance interview: